kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

 This can cause a decent memory use reduction for direct users of [watcher], but also (somewhat unintuitively) for users of reflectors and stores.

 In this post, we explore the setup, current solutions, and some future work.
+It has been updated in light of [0.92.1](https://github.com/kube-rs/kube/releases/tag/0.92.1).

 <!-- more -->